-Access Azure Cosmos DB resources from virtual networks
+Access Azure Cosmos DB from virtual networks (VNet)

 By default, an Azure Cosmos account is accessible from any source if the request is accompanied by a valid authorization token.
-When you add one or more subnets within VNETs, only requests originating from those subnets will get a valid response.
-Requests originating from any other source will receive a 404 (Not found) response.
+When you add one or more subnets within VNets, only requests originating from those subnets will get a valid response.
+Requests originating from any other source will receive a 403 (Forbidden) response.

 Frequently asked questions

 Here are some frequently asked questions about configuring access from virtual networks:

 Can I specify both virtual network service endpoint and IP access control policy on an Azure Cosmos account?